Grace AND Works?

 possible, however, grace simply does not and cannot change our character into

 God's character.
-Grace/forgiveness for our sins, as an ongoing blessing, works
+Grace/forgiveness for our sins, and "grace" as gifts, talents, strength...

 minds to be like His.
 Stop responding... quit growing... become lukewarm or